axodotdev/cargo-dist/book/src/reference/config.md

 > cargo-dist-version = "0.10.0"
 > ```

-This is added automatically by [`cargo dist init`][`init`], and is a recording of its own version for the sake of reproducibility and documentation.
+This is added automatically by [`cargo dist init`][init], and is a recording of its own version for the sake of reproducibility and documentation.

-Your [release CI][] will fetch and use the given version of cargo-dist to build and publish your project.
+Your [release CI][github-ci] will fetch and use the given version of cargo-dist to build and publish your project.

 The syntax must be a valid [Cargo-style SemVer Version][semver-version] (not a VersionReq!).